paulgb/d3class/1-selectors.md

 Similarly, we can change style attributes of a selection:

+    d3.selectAll('#sandbox div')
-    d3.selectAll('#sandbox div').style('color', 'orangered');
+        .style('color', 'orangered');

 If you have used jQuery before, this will all look familiar.

+---

 ## Data Binding

-Since you probably know of D3 as a data visualization tool, you might wonder what selecting HTML elements has to do with creating rich graphics.
+Since you probably think of D3 as a data visualization tool, you might wonder what selecting HTML elements has to do with creating rich graphics.
 The connection lies in a feature of D3 selections called **data binding**.

 Let's say we have the following results of a vote: